Skip to main content

 The emergency contraceptive pill (ECP), often referred to as “Plan B” or the "morning after pill", is a method of preventing pregnancy from occurring after an incident of unprotected intercourse or contraceptive failure (i.e., condom breaks, etc.).
 The emergency contraceptive pill works by delaying ovulation.

-• EContra EZ® (also known as Plan B) does not require a prescription and can be obtained over-the-counter at the SHS Pharmacy.
-EContra EZ® costs approximately $20 at Student Health Services, however, if you have a prescription, it is free with UC SHIP.
-This medication is less effective if weight is >165 pounds.
+• EContra One-Step® (also known as Plan B) does not require a prescription and can be obtained over-the-counter at the SHS Pharmacy.
+EContra One-Step® costs approximately $20 at Student Health Services, however, if you have a prescription, it is free with UC SHIP.
+This medication is less effective if your weight is >165 pounds.

 ECP is for emergencies only.
-Using ECP is less effective at preventing pregnancy than using birth control that is used before or during sex (e.g. birth control pills, condom, etc.).
-ECP is not the abortion pill.
+Using ECP is less effective at preventing pregnancy than using birth control that is used before or during sex (e.g. birth control pills, condoms, etc.).
+ECP is not an abortion pill.
 If you are already pregnant, ECP will not cause an abortion.

 The Copper IUD and Mirena IUD can also be used as a method of emergency contraception if placed within 5 days after unprotected intercourse.